istio/istio.io/docs/concepts/mixer-config.md

 Here's how this all works:

-- The various blocks of configuration described in the previous sections (adapters, aspects, and descriptors) are always defined within the context of a hierarchy.
+- The various configuration blocks described in the previous sections (adapters, aspects, and descriptors) are always defined within the context of a hierarchy.

 - The hierarchy is represented by DNS-style dotted names.
 Like DNS, the hierarchy starts with the rightmost element in the dotted name.

-- Each block of configuration is associated with a *scope* and a *subject* which are both dotted names representing locations within the hierarchy:
+- Each configuration block is associated with a *scope* and a *subject* which are both dotted names representing locations within the hierarchy:

-  - A scope represents the authority that created the block of configuration.
+  - A scope represents the authority that created the configuration block.
 Authorities higher up in the hierarchy are more powerful than those lower in it.

   - The subject represents the location of the block of state within the hierarchy.
 The subject